 Introduction to Array in PostgreSQL

-An array is having a very important role in PostgreSQL.
+An array has a very important role in PostgreSQL.
 We can create variable-length columns for a specific table.
-The data types defined in PostgreSQL have their own type like the character is having character[], the integer is having integer[] array, etc. If we have specified our own data types, then in the background, it will create an array type for the defined data type.
-We can define array type for any column of any data type like user-defined type, built-in type or enum types.
+The data types defined in PostgreSQL have their own type, like the character having character[], the integer having integer[] array, etc. If we have specified our own data types, then in the background, it will create an array type for the defined data type.
+We can define an array type for any data type column, like user-defined type, built-in type, or enum types.

 How to Create an Array in PostgreSQL?